Unplugged: A Theatrical Rock Show to Combat Rape and Despair

 The event is free and open to the public and includes a post-show Q&A. Please RSVP.

-The Marquette University Center for Peacemaking, the Marquette University Counseling Center, and Active Minds.
+The event is sponsored by the Marquette University Center for Peacemaking, the Marquette University Counseling Center, and Active Minds.